game-arch/mmo-arch/README.md

         - This is due to a restriction to headless Phaser and to help keep operations on different threads when possible
 - Server (1+ instances)
     - Handles all traffic from a client Websocket connection
-    - Authenticates the socket using a JWT provided by the account microservice through the Lobby Server
+    - Authenticates the socket using a JWT against the Account service
-    - Verifies character selections against the Character microservice
+    - Verifies character selections against the Character service
-    - Propagates events to responsible microservices to handle micro-interactions outside of the current thread if possible
+    - Propagates events to responsible services to handle micro-interactions outside of the current thread if possible
-    - Handles events sent from microservices that are intended to report something to the end-user
+    - Handles events sent from services that are intended to report something to the end-user